 What to do next?

 After that, take a screenshot of that fake account and ensure that you have different details like all the photos.
-Do that before you report that account to Facebook which is needed to prevent others from being scammed by that same user.
+Do that before you report that account to Facebook, which is needed to prevent others from being scammed by that same user.

-That’s also a popular strategy that happens with ransomware and you can protect yourself against that by using a good VPN, and always ensuring that your laptop software or phone OS is up to date.
+That’s also a popular strategy that happens with ransomware, and you can protect yourself against that by using a good VPN, and always ensuring that your laptop software or phone OS is up to date.

-If you feel exhausted by those spammers and you know that your personal details have been exposed in data breaches, then it might be worth it to use a professional identity monitoring and protection service and remove your details from the Internet.
+If you feel exhausted by those spammers and you know that your personal details have been exposed to data breaches, then it might be worth it to use a professional identity monitoring and protection service and remove your details from the Internet.

 Think about that when you see that someone else is using your sensitive details online.
-But if you just found only one person using your photos on Facebook after verifying that of course, then that could be a spammer and you can report that easily.
+But if you just found only one person using your photos on Facebook after verifying that, of course, then that could be a spammer, and you can report that easily.